Probate Q&A Series

 • Keep proof of delivery, such as certified mail receipts.
 This shows you took formal steps to protect the estate.

-• File an affidavit with the clerk explaining the fraud.
+• File an appropriate petition with the court explaining the alleged fraud.
 Attach any supporting evidence, such as false documents or communications.

-• Ask the court to issue an injunction barring anyone from selling or transferring estate property until the matter resolves.
+• Ask the court for appropriate relief, which may include an order barring anyone from selling or transferring estate property until the matter resolves.

 E. Pursue a Quiet Title Action if Necessary

-• If the false sale went through, file a Quiet Title action under G.S.
-41-10.
-This asks the court to clear the title of any unauthorized claims.
+• If the false sale went through, file a quiet title action to clear the title of any unauthorized claims.

-• Record a Notice of Lis Pendens under G.S.
-47-18 to alert future buyers that the property’s title is under litigation.
+• Consider recording a lis pendens if litigation affecting title is filed, to alert future buyers that the property’s title is under litigation.

 F. Seek Legal Guidance